ShravanMadhu/SaasVaapInternship/README.md

 **Features of the App**

-1.Wikipedia Search: Users can search for Wikipedia articles using a keyword or phrase.
+* Wikipedia Search: Users can search for Wikipedia articles using a keyword or phrase.
-2.Content Retrieval: The app fetches and formats the content of the selected Wikipedia article.
+* Content Retrieval: The app fetches and formats the content of the selected Wikipedia article.
-3.Q&A Chatbot: Users can ask questions about the content of the article, and the AI will respond contextually based on the content.
+* Q&A Chatbot: Users can ask questions about the content of the article, and the AI will respond contextually based on the content.

 **Demonstration of the app:**